 The crown chakra feeds energy to the pineal gland (as does sunlight), the cerebral cortex and the central nervous system.
 It nurtures our spiritual connection and helps us understand and integrate ideas and the three levels of mind.

 Sahasrara's musical note is "B".
 The color is violet and the vowel sound is "EEE".

 Difficulties with learning, depression and feeling alienated from others are related to malfunctions of Sahasrara.

-In addition to the energy centers going up the spine, there are one or two additional vortices above the head that relate to the higher self and universal or divine energy.
+In addition to the 7 chakras going up the spine, there are one or two additional vortices above the head that relate to the higher self and universal or divine energy.